adwaygirish/adwaygirish.github.io/README.md

 ## my academic website

-attempted to fork existing template and edit.
-Gave up and made this from scratch.
+attempted to fork existing template and edit.  gave up and made this from scratch.
 NOT generated from an existing template.